fayomihorace/weGeek/README.md

 # weGeek
-Our question base words to find.
+Our questions base words to find.